vynious/cafe_management/backend/README.md

 View `example.env` for the required .env variables Create a `.env` file in the `backend` directory with the following content:
-Adjust the `DATABASE_URL` and `FRONTEND_URL` if you're not using Docker or if you've changed the database credentials.

 ```bash
 DATABASE_URL="mysql://root:root@db:3306/cafedb"